ONTOLOGY

 "smart" objects

-knowledge of all typesNSF proposalhow the world looks (static description)how the world works (dynamic process description)
+how the world works (dynamic process description)

-reviewscan the study of how knowledge is structured be divorced from the acquisition of knowledge?is every scientist an ontologist, or do we need experts?
+can the study of how knowledge is structured be divorced from the acquisition of knowledge?